Darxo/Hardened/README.md

 - Add `HD_getBrush` function for `item.nut` which returns the brushname representing that item currently.
 Or `null`, if the item is not represented by a brush
 - Add `::Hardened.util.intToHex(_unsigned)`, which returns a hexstring representation of the passed number
 - Add `onBeforeStart(_screen)` function for `contract.nut` which is called directly before the `start()` function of any of its screen is called
+- Add `::Hardened.util.findTileToKnockBackTo(_userTile, _targetTile, _knockBackDistance = 1)`, which is a centralized implementation of the knock back logic that also allows to knock someone back multiple times
+- Add `findTileToKnockBackTo(userTile, _targetTile)` to `skill.nut` which points towards `::Hardened.util.findTileToKnockBackTo`.
+This already exists for certain vanilla skills.
+Now every skill has access to that implemented function
+- Add `::Hardened.util.isOnSameAxis(_startTile, _targetTile)`, which returns `true`, if both tiles are on the same hexagonal axis
+- Add `actor::getParty()` which returns a reference to the world party that this entitiy belongs to, or `null`, if no world party could be found
+- Add `HD_KnockBackDistance` = 1` for `skill.nut`, which determines how many tiles they would knock a target back

 ### New Character Properties